-- 1. Macintosh running OSX 10.7.5 or above

-- 2. High-quality external sound card with 4-channel output (stereo also possible)

-- 3. High-quality condensor mic(s)
+- 1. Macintosh running OSX 10.7.5 or above - 2.
+High-quality external sound card with 8-channel output (quad or stereo also possible) - 3.
+High-quality condensor mic(s) for each of the acoustic instruments

 It is envisaged that solo performers will read the score from the computer screen and thus be able to follow the bar numbers and other interface elements as the performance proceeds.
 The software will turn pages automatically if desired (see below).